1st September 2022

 Loving Glass Series: Glass selection and climate

-There is a common thought that double glazing is only really effective in colder climates - we are here to bust this myth because this isn't the case!
-Using the right windows is important in all climates.
+There is a common thought that double glazing is really only effective in colder climates - well we are here to bust this myth!
+Using the right glass in your windows is important for all climates.

 How does climate affect home builds and renovations?

-Insulation makes up the entire exterior of a home - walls, floors and ceilings and everything in between.
+Insulation makes up the entire exterior of a home - walls, floors, ceilings and everything in between.

 Whatever is happening outside the home can leak inside.
-So the temperature, air quality and sun orientation all have an impact on the inside the home.
-So clever design and selection of building materials can create a more comfortable space which isn't relying on powered heading and cooling.
+The temperature, air quality and sun orientation all have an impact on the inside of the home.
+So clever design and selection of building materials can create a far more comfortable space which isn't relying on artificial heating and cooling.

 Read more about glass and insulation here.